OctopusDeploy/docs/docs/projects/coordinating-multiple-projects/index.md

 ## Deploy release step

-The [Deploy Release step](/docs/projects/coordinating-multiple-projects/deploy-release-step/index.md) is helpful when implementing the _Master Project_  or _Cooperating Projects_ approaches described above.
+The [Deploy Release step](/docs/projects/coordinating-multiple-projects/deploy-release-step/index.md) is helpful when implementing the _Parent Project_  or _Cooperating Projects_ approaches described above.
 It makes it simple to deploy a release of a project from another project.

 ![Deploy Release Step Example Process](voltron-project-process.png "width=500")